 - a.
-In the variables table, click the Role column heading to sort the variables in descending order by their roles.
+In the variables table, click the Role column heading to sort the variables in ascending order by their role, as seen in the image above. - b.

-- b.
 You can select any row in the variable table to display the histogram of a variable in the panel above.
 Look at the histograms for all variables that have the role Input.
-Notice that several variables have skewed distributions.

-- c.
-Click OK to close the Formulas window.

-- 4. In the Properties Panel, scroll down to view the Train properties, and click on the ellipses that represent the value of Variables.
-The Variables Trans window opens.

-- a.
-The log transformation is commonly used to control skewness.
-Select the transformation Method for the following interval variables and select Log from the drop-down menu that appears:
+Notice that several variables have skewed distributions. - c.
+Click OK to close the Formulas window. - 4.
+In the Properties Panel, scroll down to view the Train properties, and click on the ellipses that represent the value of Variables.
+The Variables Trans window appears. - a.
+The common log transformation is often used to control skewness.
+Select the transformation Method for the following interval variables and select Log 10 from the drop-down menu that appears: - FILE_AVG_GIFT

-- FILE_AVG_GIFT

 - LAST_GIFT_AMT

 - LIFETIME_AVG_GIFT_AMT

 - LIFETIME_GIFT_AMOUNT

 - TIP You can hold down the CTRL key to select multiple rows.
 Then, when you select a new Method for one of the selected variables, the new method will apply to all of the selected variables.

 - b.
-Select the transformation Method for the following interval variables and select Optimal from the drop-down menu that appears:
+Select the transformation Method for the following interval variables and select Optimal Binning from the drop-down menu that appears:

 - LIFETIME_CARD_PROM

 - LIFETIME_GIFT_COUNT

 - MEDIAN_HOME_VALUE

 - MEDIAN_HOUSEHOLD_INCOME

 - PER_CAPITA_INCOME

 - RECENT_RESPONSE_PROP

 - RECENT_STAR_STATUS